poh0/almanac_c/README.md

 - Edit notes
 - Add multiple notes to a date
 - Show multiple months at once
-- no need to load all notes into memory

 ## Demo
 Green color indicates current date and yellow is a date with note (significant date)